3

 At the U17s last year, Daniels shot 48.3% from two and 26.9% from three, but to his credit, he improved his free-throw efficiency to 80.8%.
 At the U19s this year, Dash’s two-point shooting efficiency plummeted to 25.0% (while shooting 36.4% from three, interestingly), and he shot just 52.4% from the free-throw line.
 Daniels averaged 8.1 PPG, 2.7 APG, and 3.1 RPG – all career lows in his time repping Australia at the junior level.

-On the contrary, Dash has shown some promising signs in recent domestic competition, playing eight games for the Sandringham Sabres in the NBL1 South this season, where he averaged 15.2 PPG, 1.9 APG, and 3.5 RPG on 32.5% from two and 60.0% at the charity stripe — both of which aren’t great, admittedly.
-However, he shot a blistering 54.5% from three on 4.1 attempts per game; that is three-point accuracy and volume he had not shown before his stint with the Sabres.
+On the contrary, Dash showed some promising signs in domestic competition, playing eight games for the Sandringham Sabres in the NBL1 South this past season, where he averaged 15.2 PPG, 1.9 APG, and 3.5 RPG on 44.0% from two and 60.0% at the charity stripe—both of which aren’t great, admittedly.
+However, he shot a blistering 54.5% from three on 4.1 attempts per game; that was three-point accuracy and volume he had not shown before his stint with the Sabres.

-All in all, these stats show that Daniels is a capable but inconsistent three-point shooter (evidenced by his fluctuating three-point percentages and volumes between different competitions).
-Additionally, they show that Dash’s ability to create his own shot is probably his biggest weakness (evidenced by his consistently low two-point percentages), while his poor free-throw shooting remains a worry.
-Conversely, the numbers also show that Daniels has solid instinctual passing ability and a knack for rebounding at his position, while portraying just some of the true defensive impact he can have.
+All in all, if you were asked to write a scouting report on Daniels entering NBL26, it would probably say that he is a capable but inconsistent three-point shooter (evidenced by his fluctuating three-point percentages and volumes between different competitions).
+Additionally, Dash’s ability to create his own shot is probably his biggest weakness (evidenced by his consistently low two-point percentages), while his poor free-throw shooting remains a worry.
+Conversely, Daniels has solid instinctual passing ability and a knack for rebounding at his position, while his defence is easily his biggest drawcard.

 Had Daniels played better, it likely would've cemented him high on most draft boards 12 months out.
 There was significant excitement surrounding Dash heading into the tournament, with ESPN projecting him to go 10th in their June mock.
-Unfortunately, that anticipation wasn’t conveyed in production, leaving evaluators in the dark as to where they currently place him — hence the discrepancies on draft boards.
-On one hand, there remains the allure of a tantalising upside if the pieces come together, validating a higher projection from an outlet like Sports Illustrated, which ranks him 11th on their latest big board.
-On the other hand, betting on Daniels seems like a high-risk play right now, validating a lower projection from an outlet like Bleacher Report, which ranks him 26th.
+Unfortunately, that anticipation wasn’t conveyed in production, leaving evaluators in the dark as to where they placed him—hence the discrepancies on draft boards heading into this NBL season.
+On one hand, there remained the allure of a tantalising upside if the pieces came together, validating a higher projection from an outlet like Sports Illustrated, which ranked him 11th on their August big board.
+On the other hand, betting on Daniels seemed like a high-risk play coming off that underwhelming World Cup, validating a lower projection from an outlet like Bleacher Report, which ranked him 26th in August.

 Now, it's worth acknowledging that Dash was significantly younger than most other players at that tournament, so he deserves some level of grace.
 Sam Vecenie, draft analyst for The Athletic (who happens to be based in Melbourne), shared a similar sentiment regarding the age, but also voiced legitimate concern with Daniels’ U19 performance on an August episode of his podcast, saying he’s “still very worried about him as a 2026 prospect.”